 It tends to change overtime as no markets either remain stagnant or entirely stable throughout time.
 The volume tends to get lower around holidays due to vacations, investors are usually busy with personal engagements and neither are corporates too lively.

 Is volume in stocks important?

 When something proves to be beneficial for both parties, it is considerably important.
-A high volume of stocks show market strength on the company’s behalf.
+A high volume of stocks shows market strength on the company’s behalf.
 It is essentially the number of shares in stock trading market that tell us what the company’s market standing is.
 Over time the value of a stock has shifted from volume to price as algorithms have changed.
 For comparison’s sake, we have something called normal volume and relative volume in the main category of volume.

 It is very much like demand, and marginal demand.
-The relative volume is the current volume of a stock, the change along with the normal volume of stocks.
+The relative daily volume is the current volume of a stock, the change along with the normal volume of stocks.
 Placing them together gives you an idea of how the company is progressing if there’s growth or backward trends in volume.
 The buyers and sellers thus, are the ultimate deciders of how a company performs.

 Both different types are multiple of each other.
 If the relative volume of any stock is x, then it indicates that it is x times the normal volume.
 This is how you find out the trends in volume.

 What is the relationship between a stock’s volume and its price?

 Trade volume and price somehow both oppose and showcase the demand and price relationship of any object.
 When volume and price both are high, that means investors believe the company will do well, which is why they are paying a higher price to buy the stocks.

 This is a situation that is not favorable for the wider majority.
 When price and volume both are high, it indicates that regardless of a high price, people are willing to buy something.
 This means the prices might further increase in the future.
 Generally, this is seen in companies that are performing really well currently and continue to invest in future development and growth/expansion of its operations.
 Apple Inc., Amazon and Google are some names that are on top of this list.